kivy-garden/garden.magnet/README.md

 ======

-Magnet is a simple container widget, its particularity is to Animate its children to the current values of its properties, using, each time they change.
+Magnet is a simple container widget, its particularity is to Animate its children to the current values of its properties, using `kivy.animation.Animation`, each time they change.

 It can be used to make changes in your interfaces more fun or easy to understand, easily, by automating Animation of the transformations (if